palvaro/CSE290S-Winter21/README.md

 Large-scale web services such as Google, Facebook, Twitter, Amazon, Netflix, and many others require the cooperation of many thousands of physical computers, any of which may fail or misbehave at any time, to support their user-facing services.
 How do these sites continue to run?
 Exactly how and why do they (rarely) fail to run?
 How does the state of the art in resiliency for these massive-scale systems look different than it did a mere decade ago?
-I would very much like to discuss these questions in the context of receent research.
+I would very much like to discuss these questions in the context of the current state of the art.

 Readings will be drawn from academic as well as industrial sources.
 Topics will include emerging work on: